thindil/vim-ada/README.md

 Vim-Ada is ready to deploy set of plugins and settings which helps write programs in various programming languages.
-As name of bundle says, it is focused mainly on the Ada programming language, but it have support for other programming languages too.
-See "Installation" section for detailed instructions how to install it and "Plugins" section for informations about included plugins and changes (if any) to them.
+As name of bundle says, it is focused mainly on the Ada programming language, but it has support for other programming languages too.
+See "Installation" section for detailed instructions how to install it and "Plugins" section for information about included plugins and changes (if any) to them.
 If you need more plugins, you can visit [Vim Awesome](https://vimawesome.com/) or the project wiki [Recommended plugins](https://github.com/thindil/vim-ada/wiki/Recommended-plugins)